 If the Lender does not extend the Forbearance Period or otherwise grant a waiver in the future for the covenant defaults described above, an event of default under the Loan Agreement would exist.
 To the extent the Lender so elects, the outstanding indebtedness under the Loan Agreement could be accelerated following the expiration of any applicable cure periods, causing such debt to be immediately due and payable.
 In addition, should the Company default in its obligation to comply with any of the covenants described immediately above during the Forbearance Period, an event of default would then exist, and, absent a further forbearance agreement or waiver granted by the Lender, the Lender would have the right to accelerate the indebtedness following the expiration of any applicable cure periods, causing such debt to be immediately due and payable.
 Both of the foregoing events would also result in the termination of all commitments to extend further credit under the Loan Agreement.
 There is no guarantee we will have sufficient liquidity to repay our outstanding debt under the Loan Agreement in full if such debt were accelerated.
-As of December 31, 2023, we had \$17.0 million in cash and cash equivalents, and \$10.0 million in debt under the Loan Agreement.
+As of March 31, 2024, we had \$13.0 million in debt under the Loan Agreement.
 If we are unable to pay such debt as it comes due, or obtain waivers for such payments, our Lender could foreclose on the assets securing such debt.
 These events could materially adversely affect our business, results of operations and financial condition.
+As of March 31, 2024, all outstanding debt under the Loan Agreement was classified as current as a result of the Lender's ability, in its sole discretion, to call the amounts due thereunder at the end of the Forbearance Period.